Gaza rockets, Israeli strikes follow deadly West Bank raid

 Violence in the West Bank often sets off a response from militants in Gaza, although the rocket attacks were not immediately claimed by Palestinian militant groups.

-Among the 11 killed in Wednesday’s raid in Nablus were three Palestinian men, ages 72, 66 and 61, and a 16-year-old boy, according to health officials.
+Among those killed in Wednesday’s raid in Nablus were Palestinian men aged 72 and 61, and a 16-year-old boy, according to health officials.
 Scores of others were wounded.
+Various Palestinian militant groups claimed six of the dead as members.
+There was no immediate word on whether the others belonged to armed groups.
+Officials also said a 66-year-old man died from tear gas inhalation.

 It was one of the bloodiest battles in nearly a year of fighting in the West Bank and east Jerusalem and raised the likelihood of further bloodshed.
 Israeli police said they were on heightened alert, while the Hamas militant group in Gaza said its patience was “running out.”
 Islamic Jihad, another militant group, vowed to retaliate.

 In response to the raid, a strike was called across the West Bank and schools, universities and shops all shut down in protest.
 Schools and universities were shuttered in Gaza.
+Most shops in east Jerusalem were also closed.

-The four-hour operation left a broad swath of damage in a centuries-old marketplace in Nablus, a city known as a militant stronghold.
+Wednesday’s four-hour operation left a broad swath of damage in a centuries-old marketplace in Nablus, a city known as a militant stronghold.

 In one emotional scene, an overwhelmed medic pronounced a man dead, only to notice the lifeless patient was his father.
 Elsewhere, an amateur video showed two men, apparently unarmed, being shot as they ran in the street.